 How hard having a small-scale apiary can be and is it actually doable producing organic honey?

 “Well, ignorance is the main problem as far as our profession is concerned.
 And by that, I mean the ignorance of the people towards our product.
 I sell my honey for ten euros per kilo and people keep telling me how expensive it is.
 The truth is that I cannot compete the prices that come out from a mass production apiary (the one that a factory may have).
 On the other hand, an organic bee keeper produces even less honey than I am.
 How could he compete these prices?
-But still, defining as "organic" a honey production is not something as easy as it seems.
+But, on the other hand, defining organic a honey production is not something as easy as it seems.
 You see, even if the producer meets up all expectations and condition in his apiaries, how can he be sure that his bees won’t fly to an non-organic site?
 Bees can fly up to ten kilometers, which means that -in order to produce an organic honey- all of the surroundings they visit must be organic as well.”

 What is the difference between your local honey and mass-produced honey?